voxmedia/revenue-hiring/1-fee-javascript-debugging/README.md

 1. When a card is dropped in a column, the big emoji below the heading is supposed to change to be a smiley (if there are more "Yes" than "No" cards), a sad little face (if the "No" cards outnumber the "Yes" cards), or a grimacing face (if there are an equal number of "Yes" and "No" cards).
 [Just like this screenshot](https://www.dropbox.com/s/13a4aaq09wv5ysp/megababy_complete.png?dl=0).
 But we seem to be getting a JavaScript error.
 1. Even when the JavaScript isn't erroring out, the emoji still isn't getting updated below the header.
 The advertiser _really_ wants this feature, so it would be ideal if we could ship a working version.
 1. We're pretty sure after #4 is fixed, the emoji is updating!
 But it doesn't seem to be updating to the correct emoji, as stated as the specifications in #3.
 Let's try to get this last detail squared away, and the client will be so excited.

+## Instructions

+- Debug the JavaScript code to attempt to fix as many issues as you can.
+Don't worry if you can't get around to fixing everything; we're more interested in hearing about your process.
+- Don't worry about digging too deep into the `dragula` docs.
+There are two things you should take note of: the query selectors we are targeting in the HTML, and the specific events `dragula` provides for callbacks.

 ## Expected questions and discussion